chrisly42/mc68000-asm-plugin/README.md

 ### Inspections

+The plugin provides a few inspections for code analysis.
+An error or warning can be suppressed by placing a `; suppress <InspectionName>` comment either on an end of line comment behind the statement or in a full line comment above the statement.

 #### M68kSyntaxInspection - Assembly instruction validity

 Checks the validity of the current instruction.
 If an instruction is not recognized, you may get one of the following errors: